 The policy will be available on the school website and through the office.

-It will be reviewed every 2 years and amended if necessary.
+It will be reviewed regularly and amended if necessary.

 - Solas (CPSMA) May-June 2001